-Turn the ignition switch to ON (II) to raise or lower any window.
+Each door has a switch that controls its window.
 To open the window, push the switch down and hold it.
 Release the switch when you want the window to stop.
-Pull back on the switch and hold it to close the window.
+Close the window by pulling back on the switch and holding it.